 Image

 Giant Antpitta

-Over the last few years students visiting EcoMinga’s reserves have focused on herpetological monitoring in the main unit of the Naturetrek Reserve.
+For several years now, students visiting EcoMinga’s reserves have focused on herpetological monitoring in the Naturetrek Candelaria Reserve.
 This has led to a new understanding of the diversity of frogs within the reserve.
 The most exciting result of these investigations has been the discovery of two new species of frog.
 In 2019, the Naturetrek Leaf Frog (Noblella naturetrekii) was described to science and named in recognition of our role in saving this species and its habitat.
-In 2022, another new frog species was described to science from the Viscaya unit of our reserve.
+In 2022, another new frog species was described to science from the Naturetrek Viscaya Reserve.
 Maryanne’s Robber Frog (Pristimantis maryanneae) has been named in recognition of our co-founder and co-director, Maryanne Mills’ role in helping to shape the industry’s approach to sustainable tourism 30 years ago, way before carbon-offsetting and sustainability were on the mainstream agenda.

+Image